datamaverickhq/bootcamp-checklist/.github/ISSUE_TEMPLATE/-your-github-username--s-analyst40.md

 ## Introduction to Data Analysis
 ### Day 1 (Monday)
 - [ ] Welcome to Analyst40.
 An orientation email by David Venturi.
 5 minutes.
-Join a cohort on analyst40.com for access.
-[EMBED LINK]
+[Join a cohort on analyst40.com for access.](https://analyst40.com/)
-- [ ] Thinking of Becoming a Data Analyst?
-You're One Already!
-A Medium article by Cassie Kozyrkov.
+- [ ] [Thinking of Becoming a Data Analyst?
+You're One Already!](https://towardsdatascience.com/thinking-of-becoming-a-data-analyst-youre-already-one-5773b63ae83b) A Medium article by Cassie Kozyrkov.
 5 minutes.
 Free.
-- [ ] Data Analysis in Excel.
+- [ ] [Data Analysis in Excel](https://datacamp.pxf.io/7mRYmY).
 A course by Jen Bricker on DataCamp.
 4 hours.
-Sign up for a DataCamp subscription for access to DataCamp's entire catalogue, which you'll use throughout this curriculum.
+[Sign up for a DataCamp subscription for access to DataCamp's entire catalogue](https://datacamp.pxf.io/x9V1Ex), which you'll use throughout this curriculum.

 ### Day 2 (Tuesday)
-- [ ] Introduction to SQL.
+- [ ] [Introduction to SQL](https://datacamp.pxf.io/Xx0JYG).
 A course by Izzy Weber on DataCamp.
 2 hours.
-- [ ] Chapters 1 & 2 of Intermediate SQL.
+- [ ] Chapters 1 & 2 of [Intermediate SQL](https://datacamp.pxf.io/BXm40B).
 A course by Jasmin Ludolf on DataCamp.
 2 hours.

 ### Day 3 (Wednesday)
-- [ ] Chapters 3 & 4 of Intermediate SQL.
+- [ ] Chapters 3 & 4 of [Intermediate SQL](https://datacamp.pxf.io/BXm40B).
 A course by Jasmin Ludolf on DataCamp.
 2 hours.
-- [ ] Data Analysis in SQL (PostgreSQL).
+- [ ] [Data Analysis in SQL (PostgreSQL)](https://datacamp.pxf.io/ORVPrZ).
 A DataCamp skill assessment.
 10 minutes.
 - [ ] How to Create Engaging Data Analysis Projects.
 A  livestream with Q&A with me (David Venturi) in the Analyst40 Discord community.
 1 hour.
-Join a cohort on analyst40.com for access.
+[Join a cohort on analyst40.com for access.](https://analyst40.com/)

 ### Day 4 (Thursday)
 - [ ] Project: SQL Data Analysis.
 Your first project.
 Completed on DataCamp Workspace using the livestream above as a guide.
 4 hours.